 Always try to get advice before accepting or refusing a penalty

-Remember that you might have to pay back any benefit that you have been overpaid, regardless of what happens to the fraud issue.
+Remember that you will usually have to pay back any benefit that you have been overpaid, regardless of what happens to the fraud issue.

-If they decide to drop the case, or if you refuse a penalty or formal caution, they should let you know as soon as possible what is going to happen.
+If they decide to drop the case, or if you refuse a penalty, they should let you know as soon as possible what is going to happen.
 However, in practice you may find that you don’t hear anything if the decision is to drop the case.